-A theft, vandalism and accident report form is available in the Campus Safety office.
-This should be completed as quickly as possible after any one of these occurrences.
+All crimes (assault, thefts, vandalism, etc.) and accidents should be reported to Campus Safety.
+Reporting should be completed as quickly as possible after any one of these occurrences.
 This enables the University's Safety and Emergency Preparedness Management Organization (SEPMO) to review and correct policy to insure your continued safety.
 The Director of Campus Safety shall notify the Fullerton Police Department and a formal report will be completed for any major incident or crime.

 PROBLEM CONTACT TELEPHONE #

 Accident Campus Security - Main Campus (714) 992-7892

 Campus Security - Ketchum Health (714) 463-7509

-Student Affairs (714) 449-7444
+Student Affairs (714) 449-7414

+studentaffairs@ketchum.edu

 Human Resources (714) 449-7459

+humanresources@ketchum.edu

 Police Fullerton Police (714) 738-6800

 Fire Fullerton Fire Dept. (714) 738-6500

 Ambulance Fullerton Paramedics (714) 738-6122

 Emergency Only 9-1-1

-Local Hospitals
+Logal Hospitals

-St. Jude Medical Center 101 E. Valencia Mesa Drive, Fullerton (714) 871-3280

-Placentia Linda Hospital 1301 N. Rose Drive, Placentia (714) 993-2000

-Kaiser Permanente 3430 East La Palma Avenue, Anaheim (714) 644-2000